Canon 1000D vs Olympus E-450

-The Canon EOS 1000D (called Canon XS in some regions) and the Olympus E-450 are two digital cameras that were revealed to the public, respectively, in June 2008 and March 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1000D) and a Four Thirds sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Olympus provides 10 MP.
+The Canon EOS 1000D (called Canon XS in some regions) and the Olympus E-450 are two digital cameras that were announced, respectively, in June 2008 and March 2009.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1000D) and a Four Thirds (E-450) sensor.
+The Canon has a resolution of 10.1 megapixels, whereas the Olympus provides 10 MP.

-The physical size and weight of the Canon 1000D and the Olympus E-450 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1000D and the Olympus E-450 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1000D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-450 is somewhat smaller (4 percent) than the Canon 1000D.
 Moreover, the E-450 is markedly lighter (12 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the E-450 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1000D) and the Four Thirds Lens Catalog (E-450).